 - Water: EBuild is the default tool chain for all projects.

-- Visual Studio: EBuild is the default tool chain for all except UWP and WinRT Echoes projects.
+- Visual Studio: EBuild is the default tool chain for all except UWP, WinRT and Classic ASP.NET Echoes projects.

 Compile plain projects (.exe, .dll)

 - .NET Framework (full), including WinForms and WPF

 - .NET Standard

 - Resource .dlls